AbouM007/Parhamza/replit.md

 - **Messaging & Notifications**: Integrated messaging and an event-driven multi-channel notification system (in-app, email, push - Phase 7).
 Email notifications are implemented with Nodemailer and 15 responsive HTML templates triggered automatically at key business events.
   - **Notification Preferences UI**: A comprehensive user interface at `/notification-settings` for managing preferences across all 16 notification types and 3 channels, using an accordion system with optimistic updates and toggle protection.
 - **Followers System**: Allows users to follow professional sellers.
-- **Listing Report & Moderation System**: Comprehensive reporting for listing moderation with both authenticated and anonymous reporting capabilities, including IP-based rate limiting.
-An admin dashboard at `/admin/reports` allows status management.
+- **Listing Report & Moderation System**: Comprehensive reporting for listing moderation with both authenticated and anonymous reporting capabilities, including IP-based rate limiting (1 report/hour per IP for anonymous users).
+Admin report management is integrated as a dedicated "Signalements" tab in the admin dashboard, visible only to users with type="admin".
 - **Search & Filters**: Advanced, adaptive search with category-specific visibility.
 - **Data Persistence**: Hybrid storage (localStorage and IndexedDB) for create listing forms.